-As stated before, the main contribution in the study of FMa concerned complexity problems, and a deep mathematical-statistical approach has not yet developed, even if this class of algorithm is probabilistic.
+As stated before, the main contributions in the study of FMa have concerned complexity problems, and a deep mathematical-statistical approach has not yet developed, even if this class of algorithm is probabilistic.
 This paper is a first attempt in this direction.
 The main contribution here is the analytical and numerical control of FMa based on a pure mathematical statistic approach, while we leave the measure of the goodness of the FMa to other studies (see \cite{ERT16} for a continuously updated work).
-In particular, we give here an analytical exact confidence interval for the quantity $F_0$.
-More precisely, we analyze an extension of the algorithms given above, and given ${\pval}>0$, we will find $a,b > 0$, function of the memory content, such that
+In particular, we give here analytical confidence intervals for the quantity of interest $F_0$.
+More precisely, we analyze an extension of the algorithms given above, and given the significance level ${\alpha}>0$, we will find $a,b > 0$, function of the memory content, such that

 where $f$ is a given, strictly increasing, special function.
 It is important to note that the approximations for $F_0$ as in \eqref{eq:chB1} given in literature are not satisfactory.
 In some situations, the asymptotic behavior of the interval is calculated through a Central Limit Theorem (see \cite{FlaFusGanMeu07}), but the huge skewness implicit in the algorithm variables (even in logarithmic scale) makes the Central Limit Theorem questionable.
-To overcome this observation, Chebichev and Markov bounds are sometimes used to compute confidence intervals, see the papers cited in \cite{KanNelWoo10}, where the results are analyzed in terms of optimal complexity (in space and time) without exploiting possible benefits in reducing the magnitude of the interval length.
+To overcome this observation, Chebichev and Markov bounds are sometimes used to compute confidence intervals (see the papers cited in \cite{KanNelWoo10}), where the results are analyzed in terms of optimal complexity (in space and time) without exploiting possible benefits in reducing the magnitude of the interval length.

-These facts suggest us to not base the confidence interval on statistical asymptotic properties, but to build an exact confidence interval, based on concentration inequalities.
-In particular, we use Chernoff bounds, and we give an analytical approximation of the resulting inequalities.
+These facts suggest us to not base the confidence interval on statistical asymptotic properties, but to build analytical confidence intervals based on concentration inequalities.
+In particular, we use here Chernoff bounds, and we give suitable approximations of the resulting inequalities.
 We show with MonteCarlo simulations that the analytical approximation does not affect the result significantly.
-Moreover, we show that the same result derive from the use of the Chernoff bounds on the limiting distribution that would be obtained with extreme value theory.
+Moreover, we show that the same result derives from the use of the Chernoff bounds on the limiting distribution that would be obtained with extreme value theory.